MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-doc-management.md

 If they don't have permission to access to your Dynamics 365 app record, then they will get an error, but they'll have read, write, delete permission when they access the file from Dynamics 365, SharePoint, and Microsoft Teams.

-#### 6. What is the SharePoint location of the Microsoft Teams files tab versus the associated Dynamics 365 record's documents tab? &lt;THE BELOW APPLIES WHEN SHAREPOINT INTEGRATION IS NOT ALREADY ESTABLISHED ON DYNAMICS ENTITY&gt;
+#### 6. What is the SharePoint location of the Microsoft Teams files tab versus the associated Dynamics 365 record's documents tab?

+The information below applies when SharePoint integration is not establised for a Dynamics 365 entity.

-When adding a file via a Dynamics record that is linked to a Teams channel, the document is stored in a Sharepoint folder with the file path \[Team Name\] &gt; Documents &gt; \[Channel Name\] &gt; \[FileName\].
-The file is visible in both the Teams channel's Files tab and the Dynamics record's Document Associated Grid/
+When adding a file via a Dynamics 365 app record that is linked to a Teams channel, the document is stored in a SharePoint folder with the file path \[Team Name\] &gt; Documents &gt; \[Channel Name\] &gt; \[FileName\].
+The file is visible in the Teams channel's files tab and the Dynamics 365 app record's document associated grid.

 Adding a file via a Dynamics record that is not linked to a Teams channel is not possible, since SharePoint integration has not yet been set up.